ILDaviz/filament-language-tab/README.md

     ...
 ```

-For change the locales or translatable attributes of the specific page add this methods
+Add these methods to change the locales or translatable attributes for a given page

 ```php
 public function setTranslatableLocales(): array